 1. PMOs can inspire and encourage change

-No one takes to change easily, especially if your organisation does not have a pre-existing culture that is accustomed to change and growth.
+No one adapts to change easily, especially if your organisation does not have a culture accustomed to change.
 One of the most critical components of a successful digital transformation is gaining buy-in from all key stakeholders.
-They need to know why this change is important, how it can benefit the organisation and how it can benefit them specifically.
+They need to know why this change is important and how it can benefit the organisation.
 By making the benefits of the change personal, teams are more likely to want to invest in digital transformation initiatives.

-Additionally, making sure that people know their opinions are heard and have influence also plays a critical role in building buy-in.
-PMOs can introduce clear feedback systems that make sure all relevant feedback is easily provided, evaluated and actioned.
+Additionally, PMOs ensure that people feel that their opinions are heard and that they have an influence on big decisions.
+PMOs can introduce clear feedback systems that make sure all relevant feedback is easily provided, evaluated, and actioned.

 2. PMOs act as the strategic arm

 PMOs need to make sure that their digital transformation strategy aligns with the organisation’s overarching strategy.
-For example, there is no use investing in the most high-end project management software if your organisation is trying to cut costs and only requires basic project management tools.
-However, PMOs also need to understand the strategic value of digital technology investments and be able to quantify, justify and execute plans they believe would provide the most value to the organisation.
+For example, if an organisation’s strategic objective is cutting costs, the PMO will choose software that fits the organisation’s needs, not the most high-end option.
+However, PMOs also need to understand the strategic value of digital technology investments.
+Only then can they quantify, justify, and execute plans they believe would provide the most value to the organisation.

 3. PMOs provide support and insight

-Digital transformation programs are often large scale enterprise-wide initiatives that require continual support and higher-level insight to inform its progress and evaluate its success.
+Digital transformation programs are often enterprise-wide initiatives.
+Therefore, they require continual support and reports on their progress and success.
 With the help of an effective PPM solution, PMOs can easily provide support for the organisation’s employees through virtual portals while also gathering Big Data to help evaluate how effective and efficient the new tools are.
 Providing support and insight not only helps ease digital technology adoption but also gives greater evidence to the success of these initiatives that can act as justification for future digital transformation investments.

 4. PMOs properly manage transformations